h15200/notes/kafka_and_confluent.md

 - when a single topic gets read by multiple consumers

+## streaming concepts

+### ETL (extract, transform, load)

+- take data from sources, change the data, then dump them somewhere, often a data warehouse (where historical data lives often for analysis)

+### CDC (Change-Data Capture)

+- the source data is monitored for any changes
+- when data is changed, that change is captured in a log

 ## Kafka vs Flink

 - kafka is mainly about the streaming itself, not processing in a streams
   - still possible with ksqlDB, but it's a bit cumbersome
-- Flink specializes in persistent, reliable stream processing (as well as bulk processing) and has more features than ksqlDB.
-    - Spark is also a stream/bulk processing app, but it is mostly for bulk processing, often metrics alongside Druid.
+- Flink specializes in persistent, reliable stream processing (as well as bulk processing) and has more features than ksqlDB. - Spark is also a stream/bulk processing app, but it is mostly for bulk processing, often metrics alongside Druid.

 - Flink is not a db, but the processing itself.
 You need to bring your own db and system
 - Flink does not work directly with streams, but "dynamic tables".
   - every change is made to a changelog

+## Apache Druid, Spark

+- Druid is used for metrics alongside Spark, which bulk processing

+## Apache JMeter

+- used for load testing (testing an app's capacity)
+- and stress testing (high load to servers to test APIS)